Strictly Come Dancing: Robert Webb withdraws due to ill health

 - Published

-Comedian Robert Webb and his dance partner Dianne Buswell are withdrawing from Strictly Come Dancing.
+Comedian Robert Webb and his dance partner, Dianne Buswell, are withdrawing from Strictly Come Dancing.

 Peep Show star Webb, who had open heart surgery two years ago, made the decision due to ill health.